The birth of a new guitar

 The Dreadnought Slopeshoulder and the Grand Auditorium were recently tested in the renowned Dutch magazine Gitarist and were rated with the maximum five stars: “Our impression is that the Javatar guitars can compete with instruments that are a lot more expensive.
 Striking high quality guitars” (Guitarist No. 362, May 2021).

-The Parlor will be tested soon and this test report will be published in the August issue of Gitarist.
+The Parlor is tested in the August issue of Gitarist.